ika-rwth-aachen/cruise_scenario_concept/README.md

 # CRUISE scenario concept

 CRUISE (Comprehensive Relative Universal drIving Scenario modEl) defines a driving scenario concept.
-Within the concept, traffic is categorized in base scenarios to descripe the real-world systematically.
-With its underlying ontology, the scenario concept can be understood relatively easy and different abstraction layers are included to sever different stakeholder needs.
+Within the concept, traffic is categorized in base scenarios to describe the real world systematically.
+With its underlying ontology, the scenario concept can be understood relatively easy and different abstraction layers are included to serve different stakeholder needs.
 Additionally, tools are provided to check the ontology and visualize scenarios.

+> [!IMPORTANT]
+> This repository is open-sourced and maintained by the [**Institute for Automotive Engineering (ika) at RWTH Aachen University**](https://www.ika.rwth-aachen.de/).
+> **Scenario-based safety assurance** is one of many research topics within our [*Vehicle Intelligence & Automated Driving*](https://www.ika.rwth-aachen.de/en/competences/fields-of-research/vehicle-intelligence-automated-driving.html) domain.
+> If you would like to learn more about how we can support your automated driving or robotics efforts, feel free to reach out to us!
+> :email: ***opensource@ika.rwth-aachen.de***

 # The ontology
 [cruise.owl](cruise.owl) hosts the hierarchical structure of scenarios.